velos-rp/AC215_SalesMate/README.md

 The objective of this project is to develop a simulation of a sales chat where the AI plays the role of a client and the user must make a sale as a means of practice sales skills.
 More specifically, it will simulate a situation where the user is offering financial services.
 This was chosen since we have a dataset of past calls in this situation.
 The app will be a chat interface where the AI answers using a model fine-tuned in real sales conversations.
 Moreover, the app will also have a copilot, which gives recommendation to the seller of how to answer to technical questions by having access to a knowledge base of pdfs of finance documents using RAG.

-## Milestone2 ##

-In this milestone, we have developed a first version of all the main components of the application, but not yet cconnecting them in single a application.
-The next step is to make those connections and improve performance of each component.

 ### Data ###
 We got access to 1235 sales calls, which we used to finetune the model.
 Those calls were made by a Brazilian company and therefore were all in Portuguese.
 Therefore the first step of the data processing was